-What Percentage of Internet Traffic Is Mobile?
+What Percentage of Internet Traffic Is Mobile in 2019?

 Mobile internet traffic is the hot topic of the day.
 Mobile device statistics in 2019 are providing us with some pretty interesting data and today we are going to break down some of the numbers for you.